springmeyer/profiling-guide/README.md

 ## Instruments on OS X

-Instruments.app is a great visual studio for profiling and many other performance diagnostics.
-Documenting how to use it is beyond the scope of this doc, but one great trick that is no so obvious is how to use it from the command line.
-Technically you [can launch instruments from the command line](http://stackoverflow.com/questions/15410465/start-instruments-from-the-command-line) but what I've found more useful is to use `iprofiler` to first run a profiling trace.
+Instruments.app is a visual tool for viewing and interacting with the results of profiling and many other "instruments" you run.
+The command line tool [iprofiler](https://developer.apple.com/library/ios/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/GatheringDatafortheFirstTime/GatheringDatafortheFirstTime.html#//apple_ref/doc/uid/TP40004652-CH5-SW1) can be used to generate the data for instruments on the command line.
 Then the output can be opened and viewed in the Instruments.app graphical interface.
 The syntax for a profiling trace with `iprofiler` is:

     iprofiler -timeprofiler <your program> <your program args>